15 Best Digital Cameras for Beginner Photographers under $1500 | Top Entry-level Cameras from Canon, Nikon, Sony, Fujifilm & More!

 (By using the links and/or codes below it supports Myles Katherine Photography.
 We may get a small kick back by you doing so.)

-I’m not going to lie, it’s not a cheap investment to buy a Canon 5D Mark IV (the body itself is currently priced new at $2099), especially if you want a professional lens to go along with it.
+I’m not going to lie, it’s not a cheap investment to buy a Canon 5D Mark IV (the body itself is currently priced new at $1999), especially if you want a professional lens to go along with it.
 But if you’re ready to start a business or to start working as a professional photographer, it’s an absolute necessity to buy an incredible full-frame DSLR camera and lens.
-And if you buy a used 5D Mark IV on eBay or KEH camera, you can save yourself a LOT of money.
+And if you buy a used 5D Mark IV on KEH camera or eBay, you can save yourself a LOT of money.
 I will be the first person to recommend buying used gear, but always make sure that the company is reputable (KEH Camera is great for used gear). eBay is more of a risk but I’ve gotten some amazing deals through eBay.
 Just make sure the seller has good reviews and ratings, and a LOT of them.
 Ask the seller questions if you need to and make sure to look at the photos of the item closely for scratches, dings or imperfections and check the return policy.

-The Canon 5D Mark IV is the main camera I use for weddings, portrait shoots, events, etc. For my main lens, I use the Canon EF 24-70mm f/2.8L II USM Lens which currently prices new at $1699.
-Again, buying a gently used one on eBay or KEH Camera can save you tons!
+The Canon 5D Mark IV is the main camera I use for weddings, portrait shoots, events, etc. For my main lens, I use the Canon EF 24-70mm f/2.8L II USM Lens which currently prices new at $1899.
+Again, buying a gently used one on KEH Camera or eBay can save you tons!
 This is an incredible zoom lens with great low-light capabilities and sharp, stunning images.
 With the 5D Mark IV and the 24-70 L lens, this set-up can set you back $4198.
 BUT, consider buying gently used options to save some money, or buy one of Canon’s more budget friendly lenses.
 But in my opinion, the lens is the MOST important part of your camera set-up and the L series lenses are WORTH it.
 Canon also released an RF line of lenses that are supposed to be EVEN BETTER.
 I just haven’t been able to justify spending the money on them, especially when I have these amazing L lenses at home!

 WHY I LOVE THE CANON 5D MARK IV